ramkikannan/planc/README.md

 * Added symmetric regularization for NMF (SymNMF) for the ANLS variant
 * Added Gauss-Newton algorithm for SymNMF
 * Handle uneven split of rows and columns of the input matrix in the processor grid
+* Added MPI-IO for NMF
+* Added Rank-2 NMF and HierNMF

 ### Version 0.8